Message to Adolf: Plot

-The story of Adolf begins in 1936 as Japanese reporter Sohei Toge travels to Berlin to cover the Berlin Olympic Games.
+In 1936, Japanese reporter Sohei Toge travels to Berlin to cover the Berlin Olympic Games.
 Upon arriving, he finds that his younger brother, who has been studying in Germany as an international student, has been murdered and had connections with Communist organisations.
 Furthermore, all traces of information regarding his younger brother's study in Germany has vanished.
 Investigating the matter, he later learns that his brother's murder is connected to documents he mailed to Japan with information regarding Adolf Hitler.
 This information is crucial to the Third Reich as it contains proof that Adolf Hitler has Jewish blood.

 Wolfgang Kaufmann, a Nazi Party expatriate living in Japan, is ordered to find the documents.
 He expects his son, Japanese-German Adolf Kaufmann, to become a staunch supporter of Adolf Hitler and the German Reich.
 However, Adolf Kaufmann is reluctant to follow his father's wishes, as his best friend Adolf Kamil is the son of German Jews.
 Wolfgang dies after complications regarding a search for the aforementioned document: with his dying breath, he forces Adolf Kaufmann (hereafter referred to as Kauffman) to go to Germany in order to join the Hitler Youth.
-While at the Hitler Youth academy, Kaufmann witnesses Kamil's father brought to execution after he comes to Europe to try and bring Jews to Japan through Shanghai.
+While at the Hitler Youth academy, Kaufmann witnesses Kamil's father brought to execution after he comes to Europe to try to bring Jews to Japan through Shanghai.
 Kaufmann is forced to execute Kamil's father with a pistol as a loyalty test.
 As Kaufmann becomes more and more indoctrinated, in contrast his mother Yukie becomes more distant from her late husband's German ties.
 A test to Kaufmann's loyalty to the Reich comes when he falls in love with a German Jewish-Chinese girl, Eliza.
 He successfully smuggles her to his friend Kamil in Japan, but is unable to get her family to go.
 A year later, Japan invades China and begins the Second Sino-Japanese War, ushering in a period of fevered militarism and nationalism in Japan.
 During this time, Kamil becomes the confidant of one of his teachers, Ms. Ogi, who is involved in the Japanese anti-war movement.